segmentio/segment-docs/src/engage/audiences/sql-traits.md

 ### why do the SQL traits value showing in preview is not reflecting over the profile even after a successful sync?

 The identifier which will uniquely identify the user in a SQL query (user_id or anonymous_id or email (or group_id for account traits)) should be configured in Identity resolution settings as an identifier.
 So the trait will be updated to the user profile using this identifier.
 If the identifier is not part of Identity resolution settings, then the trait value will not be updated to the user profile.
+This will be one of the potential reason for the trait not updated on user profile.